extenda/hiiretail-gcp-pubsub-java/README.md

 * `PUBSUB_CLOSE_TIMEOUT_SECONDS`

   The timeout in seconds before forcefully closing the client.
+Default 10.

 * `PUBSUB_WAIT_PUBLISH_SECONDS`

   The timeout in seconds to wait for publish result before throwing an error.
+Default 30.

+* `PUBSUB_EMULATOR_HOST`

+  The host url to the PubSub emulator. ***Can also be set as system property, e.g. in tests.***

 ## :notebook_with_decorative_cover: Usage